auth0/docs/articles/connections/social/apple/guides/generate-client-secret-siwa.md

     The value that the script outputs is the value that you will use on the `CLIENT_SECRET` environment variable.

+## Update Auth0 custom social connection fields

-11. Return to your Auth0 dashboard and make sure your custom social connection fields look like this:
+1. Return to your Auth0 dashboard and make sure your custom social connection fields look like this:

     | Field | Value |
     | --- | --- |